 The Planning Commission received valuable input during these joint meetings with township and municipal leaders, residents, and business owners from around Cheboygan County.

 Even though the Master Plan has been adopted, there will be frequent reviews to ensure the document is accurate and current.
 Please feel free to provide your thoughts along with your name and contact information to email, phone or mail.

 Also, at any time, input can be provided to the Planning and Zoning office including via email at email@example.com.

 Other Master Plan Meetings

-The Planning Commission has held public visioning sessions in the City of Cheboygan at the Middle School and in Indian River at the Inland Lakes Middle School as well as meetings on special topics such as Natural Resources, Farming, and with Youth of Cheboygan County.
+The Planning Commission held public visioning sessions in the City of Cheboygan at the Middle School and in Indian River at the Inland Lakes Middle School as well as meetings on special topics such as Natural Resources, Farming, and with Youth of Cheboygan County.
 The public was asked for input on how you think your community should look in the next 20 years.
-This input is so valuable because the Master Plan is a blueprint for the future.
+This input was valuable because the Master Plan is a blueprint for the future.
 You have a say in the goals of your community which influences how your community will look in the future.

-- The Planning Commission thanks those stakeholders in agriculture and forestry, natural resources, and the youth who shared their thoughts with the Planning Commission on the future of Cheboygan County.
+The Planning Commission also thanks those stakeholders in agriculture and forestry, natural resources, and the youth who shared their thoughts with the Planning Commission on the future of Cheboygan County.
 They provided valuable information to help create appropriate land use goals for Cheboygan County.